BrandonLee24/BrandonLee24.github.io/_posts/2018-02-20-Free-Agent-QB's.md

 #### Expected Team: New York Jets

 The Jets have a youthful roster and the 6th pick in the draft, and with their cap situation, close to 100 million, expect them to literally throw money at Cousins.
+With Alex Smith committed to signing, the Redskins will wave goodbye to the Kirk Cousins Era.

 <BR>